longhk-neusplend/book-review-prediction/README.md

 * Engineered features from list of authors to quantify the value readers put to main author/co-author(s) and number of authors.
 * Engineered features from title of book to quantify the value readers put to length of title.
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-* Built a client facing API using flask
+* Built a clients facing API using flask

 ## Code and Resources Used
 **Python Version:** 3.7